 TGbe editor: modify the following paragraph in subclause 35.3.7.1.2 Power state and TWT schedules after disablement (#13329)

-(#10243, #11567)The AP associated to the STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power management status that indicates in which power management mode the STA is currently operating.
+(#10243, #11567)The AP to which the STA affiliated with the non-AP MLD is associated and operating on the link may cease maintaining a power management status that indicates in which power management mode the STA is currently operating.

 TGbe editor: modify the title of subclause 35.3.4.5 Active scanning for a non-AP EHT STA as follows. (#13357)

-35.3.4.5 Active scanning for a non-AP EHT STA
+35.3.4.5 Probe Request frame content for a non-AP EHT STA

 TGbe editor: modify the following paragraph in subclause 35.3.4.5 Active scanning for a non-AP EHT STA as follows. (#12803, #12804, #11326, #10072, #13355, #11325, #13356)

-If a non-AP EHT STA is sending a Probe Request frame:
+If a non-AP EHT STA is sending a Probe Request frame that is not an multi-link probe request:

-it shall include the SSID element,

-it may include, if the conditions in 9.3.3.9 (Probe Request frame format) are met, the Request element, the SSID List element, the Extended Request element, the FILS Request Parameters element, the Short SSID List element, Vendor Specific elements, the Probe Request variant ML element, and the Known BSSID element,
+it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Request element, the Extended Supported Rates and BSS Membership Selectors element, the DSSS Parameter Set element, the SSID List element, the Extended Request element, the FILS Request Parameters element, the Short SSID List element, Vendor Specific elements and the Known BSSID element,

-in the context of active scanning, it shall not include the other elements listed in 9.3.3.9 (Probe Request frame format),
+it may not include the other elements listed in 9.3.3.9 (Probe Request frame format) and may disregard the normative requirements in 9.3.3.9 (Probe Request frame format) for these other elements.

+If a non-AP EHT STA is sending an multi-link probe request:

+it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Extended Supported Rates and BSS Membership Selectors element, the DSSS Parameter Set element,

+it shall follow the rules defined in 35.3.4.2 (Use of multi-link probe request and response) regarding the inclusion of the Request element, the Extended Request element, the Probe Request Multi-Link element,

-outside the context of active scanning, it may includ the other elements listed in 9.3.3.9 (Probe Request frame format).
+it shall not include the other elements listed in 9.3.3.9 (Probe Request frame format) and shall disregard the normative requirements in 9.3.3.9 (Probe Request frame format) for these other elements.

+An EHT AP shall not discard a received Probe Request frame addressed to it and that does not contain some elements following the procedure described in this subclause.

 TGbe editor: Add the following subclause Modify subclause 35.3.14.4 Multi-link DMS procedures as shown below: (#12818)